BunsenMcDubbs/congressvis/README.md

  - `bin/www` node server startup script
   - can be called with either `npm start` (recommended) or `./bin/www` from project root
- - `config.js` deployment specific settings and sensitive Information (credentials etc.)
+ - `config.js` deployment specific settings and sensitive information (credentials etc.)